 In a way, it is fair to say that over the years digital advertisements had evolved into a legitimate kind of fabric of The Internet.
 You just can’t imagine a web page without obligatory ad spaces.

 The rise of Facebook, Twitter, and Instagram started an ad gold rush of sorts — every advertiser wanted a piece of the cake.
-This caused ad tech arms race which contributed to the rapid evolution of ad tech industry.
+This caused ad tech arms race which contributed to the rapid evolution of the ad tech industry.

 Over the years certain advertising techniques had been developed.
 Some of them came and went, but some had proved to be a real deal.
 The thing is — advertisers go at incredible lengths to make the process of delivering ads as smooth and effective as possible.